FJortay/DISCO-Collective-Intelligence/README.md

    - ***Project Management***
   Coordinating and monitoring initiatives aimed at organizational development.

-And, finally, at the individual and production level: a module for ***micro-enterprise management*** integrating "Accounting" and "Social Secretariat" modules with  public service databases for taxation and social security.
+And, finally, at the individual and production level: a optional module for ***micro-enterprise management*** integrating "Accounting" and "Social Secretariat" modules with  public service databases for taxation and social security.

 ---